Kylie Jenner has revealed her favourite chocolate chip cookies recipe this week on her Instagram page.

 - Salt: I use flaked salt for an extra kick of flavour.
 You can also use table salt.

 - For an extra luxe cookie, you can also sprinkle some fine salt flakes on top of the baked cookies.

 - Brown sugar: Kylie Jenner uses soft light brown sugar.
 You can also use dark brown sugar if that is what you have in the cupboard.

 - Can I omit the brown sugar?
 If you like, you can substitute the brown sugar with extra granulated white sugar.
 However, this may make the cookies crispy instead of chewy.

-- Granulated white sugar: this regular granulated sugar gives the cookies a crisp exterior.
+- White sugar: this regular granulated sugar gives the cookies a crisp exterior.
 You can also use caster sugar / superfine sugar.

-- Vanilla extract: substitute 1 tsp of vanilla extract with 2 tsp of vanilla essence.
-Use clear vanilla extract or essence if you don’t want visible vanilla bean seeds.
+- Vanilla extract: substitute 1 teaspoon of vanilla extract with 2 teaspoon of vanilla essence.
+Use clear vanilla extract or essence if you don't want visible vanilla bean seeds.